[updated March 2026]

 I’ve been taking photos in and around water for as along as I’ve been a photographer.
 There is something magical about water; the movement, the sound, the reflections.
 Being in and around water feeds something basic in my soul.
 Because of this, it’s only natural that water would make it into my toy photography.
 Some of my favorite toy images have been taken in water.

 I prefer to photograph in the great out doors so when I talk about water I’m referring to rivers, lakes, puddles as well as the Puget Sound.
-I have found that the edges around any body of water is usually rocky, muddy, sandy or all three.
-Not exactly an environment that invites getting down on your knees or stomach for your typical toy photos.
-Over the years I’ve learned a few tricks about working in and around water plus a few tips to make my life easier.
+I have found that the edges around any body of water is usually rocky, muddy, sandy or even all three.
+Not exactly an environment that invites getting down on my knees for my typical toy photo.
+Over the years I’ve learned a few tricks about working in and around water which I want to share with you.

 Tips For Water Photography